Modelling non-stationarity in asymptotically independent extremes: Background

 \subsection{Non-stationary extremal dependence}

 Although many extreme value analyses seek to capture marginal non-stationarity, common practice is to assume stationarity in dependence, often without even assessing this feature.
 Relatively little consideration has been given to this problem in the literature, and most of the approaches that do exist rely on the multivariate regular variation framework, thereby being restricted to asymptotically dependent data.
-For example, \citet{Mhalla2019a} and \citet{Mhalla2019} propose semi-parametric models to capture trends in parameters of quantities related to the spectral measure, while \citet{Carvalho2014} and \citet{Castro-Camilo2018} propose flexible modelling techniques for capturing non-stationary trends in the spectral measure under covariate influence.
+For example, \citet{Mhalla2017} and \citet{Mhalla2019} propose semi-parametric models to capture trends in parameters of quantities related to the spectral measure, while \citet{Carvalho2014}, \citet{Castro-Camilo2018} and \citet{Mhalla2019a} propose flexible modelling techniques for capturing non-stationary trends in the spectral measure under covariate influence.

-\citetalias{Mhalla2019} also propose a technique for data exhibiting asymptotic independence, using GAMs to capture trends in the non-stationary extension to the ADF defined in equation \eqref{eqn:ns_wads_tawn}.
-Given a non-stationary process $\{X_t,Y_t\}$ with standard exponential margins and an external $p$-dimensional covariate $\mathbf{Z}_t$, the extended ADF $\lambda(\cdot : \mathbf{Z}_t =\mathbf{z}_t)$ is assumed to take the semi-parametric form

-where $h_w$ is a link function, and $\mathbf{z}_t^1, \mathbf{z}_{t,1}^2,\hdots,\mathbf{z}_{t,A}^2$ are subvectors of $\mathbf{z}_t$, or products of covariates if interactions are considered.
-The vector $\boldsymbol{\gamma}$ gathers linear coefficients whereas $s^a$ denote smooth functions for each $a \leq A$; the parameter vector $\boldsymbol{\phi}$ represents all parameters to be estimated, i.e., $\boldsymbol{\gamma}$ and the coefficients from each basis function $s^a$.
-Estimation of $\boldsymbol{\phi}$ is via a penalised log-likelihood approach, where roughness penalties are imposed to ensure a smooth model fit.
-The link function $h_w(x) = \log[ \{ x - \max(w,1-w) \}/(1-x) ]$ is used, resulting in fitted values contained in the interval $[\max(w,1-w),1]$.
-However, this range is restrictive since $\lambda(w)\leq 1$ implies positive extremal association.
-In practice, \citetalias{Mhalla2019} only applied model \eqref{eqn:mhalla_ADF} along the ray $w = 1/2$, corresponding to modelling non-stationarity in $\eta$ only.
-In Section \ref{sec:novel_model}, we propose a novel modelling framework for capturing extremal dependence trends under asymptotic independence via a non-stationary extension to the ADF.
-A simulation study in Section \ref{sec:sim_study} demonstrates that our approach often results in less bias and variability compared to the technique given in \citetalias{Mhalla2019}.
+\citet{Mhalla2019} also propose a technique for data exhibiting asymptotic independence, using GAMs to capture trends in the non-stationary extension to the ADF defined below in equation \eqref{eqn:ns_wads_tawn}.
+Given a non-stationary process $\{X_t,Y_t\}$ with standard exponential margins, an external $g$-dimensional covariate $\mathbf{Z}_t$ and any ray $w \in (0,1)$, the extended ADF $\lambda(w \mid \mathbf{z}_t)$ is assumed to take the form described in equation \eqref{eqn:general_gam_form}.
+The link function $h(x) = \log[ \{ x - \max(w,1-w) \}/(1-x) ]$ is used, resulting in fitted values contained in the interval $[\max(w,1-w),1]$; however, this range is restrictive since $\lambda(w)\leq 1$ implies positive extremal association.
+In practice, \citet{Mhalla2019} only applied their modelling framework along the ray $w = 1/2$, corresponding to modelling non-stationarity in $\eta$ only.
+Furthermore, this technique is applied pointwise across each ray $w \in (0,1)$, resulting in non-smooth estimators of the ADF.